 A student wishing to write a master's thesis asks a faculty member to act as thesis advisor and two other faculty members to act as readers; the three faculty members who agree constitute the MA thesis committee.
-Over the course of two terms the thesis is written and defended; the student registers for a total of nine credits of ENG 503.
+Over the course of two terms the thesis is written and defended: the student registers for a total of nine credits of ENG 503.
 After the thesis committee approves the written text, an oral defense is scheduled by the Graduate Coordinator.
 The MA Thesis Form can be found on the English Department Resource page.
 The timeline for the Thesis oral defense follows the timeline provided on the Graduate School website and coincides with the Dissertation oral defense timeline.
 (Appendix I, please use the form found on the English Department Resource Page)

 The thesis is an article-length essay (25-30 pages), typically developing work begun in a seminar.
 The article should be submitted to a journal after the thesis is defended.
 Formatting should follow guidelines set by the Graduate School in the University of Oregon Style and Policy Manual for Theses and Dissertations.
 The number of credits (nine) is a Graduate School requirement; the English department allows ENG 503 to substitute for only one of the 12 seminars, which means that electing the thesis option adds four credits to the requirement for the degree.
-ENG 503 credits are taken the term before and the term of Thesis defense, for a total of 9 credits.
+ENG 503 credits are typically taken the term before and the term of Thesis defense, for a total of 9 credits.
+In some situations, the first term of ENG 503 may need to be taken two terms before the final term of coursework.
+Timing should be arranged in consultation with the main advisor and DGS.
 The Thesis defense is scheduled for the final term of coursework.
 MA students writing a thesis should consider taking ENG 608: Publication, along with their ENG 503 course (typically in fall term).